quepas/ReadingPublications/README.md

 Therefore, the same code may result in different performance on different runs.
 On top of that, optimisations like code inlining performed during JIT compilation increases the performance variability.
 The initial performance of the running program, called a warmup, is full of loading components and performing JIT compilation.
-The warmup is followed by a sustainable performance, called a stedy state, during which present performance artifacts have cyclic property e.g. garbage collector (GC).
+The warmup is followed by a sustainable performance, called a steady state, during which present performance artefacts have cyclic property e.g. garbage collector (GC).
-Unfortunetally, any of those artifacts can appear at any time making the distinction between warmup and steady state hard.
+Unfortunately, any of those artefacts can appear at any time making the distinction between warmup and steady-state hard.

 The act of measurement affects the JVM and its ability to optimise the code.
 During the experimentation, optimisations like constant propagation or predicting polymorphic invocation might not be performed at all.
 Moreover, the dynamic nature of optimisations require checks (guards) for correctness and cost-benefit which are added to the code.
-Finally, the optimised and JIT compiled code needs to be inserted into the running program which requires an on-stack replacement of stack frame in order to execute an optmized, compiled low-level code in the already runnnig execution path of a high-level intepreted program.
+Finally, the optimised and JIT compiled code needs to be inserted into the running program which requires an on-stack replacement of stack frame in order to execute an optimized, compiled low-level code in the already running execution path of a high-level interpreted program.

 The memory is the main bottleneck of computers.
 As such, size of heap and stack and parameters of garbage collector affect program's performance.
-The cyclic behaviour of the GC makes it the most important performance artificat that needs to be constantly monitor.
+The cyclic behaviour of the GC makes it the most important performance artefact that needs to be constantly monitored.
 Moreover, (de)allocation, especially in the parallel execution, greatly contributes to measured performance.

 Sensors e.g. clocks and performance counters allow for performing all above measurement.